AY2526S1-CS2103T-W12-1/tp/docs/UserGuide.md

 </box>

 ### Itinerary Panel
-To open the **Itinerary Panel**, click on the *Itinerary* button above the attraction list, or use the `Tab` and arrow keys to navigate there.
+To open the **Itinerary Panel**, click on the *Itinerary* button above the attraction list, or use the `Tab` and arrow keys to navigate there (press tab until the `Attraction` button is highlighted before using arrow keys for navigation).
 ![Itinerary Panel Navigation Guide](images/NavGuideItinerary.png) *Figure 3.
 Itinerary Panel overview.*